ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 Ansyble is an app for online conversations.
 Unlike most other chat apps, it is built on the open web.
 This means that it can produce a comparatively seamless experience.
 For instance:

 1. It's easy to get started: Just choose a username.
 There is no need for, or association with, phone numbers or emails.
 2. Ansyble runs on any major browser (Chome, Firefox, or Safari), with no installation or downloads, on either mobile or desktop.
+Installing the native app is entirely optional/cosmetic.
 3. Messages are synchronized in real-time between however many devices you happen to be using.
 4. Messages are saved on the cloud, so you can immediately access and search them from any of those devices.
 5. By default, Ansyble saves no personal information to your device.